-Around 45% of all adults are deficient of Vitamin D. There are many reasons you could be deficient of Vitamin D for example having darker skin, being of a higher weight, living in a northern country as well as having PCOS.
-In fact 67-85% of women with PCOS are deficient in vitamin D.
+Around 45% of all adults are deficient in Vitamin D. There are many reasons you could be deficient in Vitamin D for example having darker skin, being of a higher weight, living in a northern country as well as having PCOS.
+In fact, 67-85% of women with PCOS are deficient in vitamin D.

 Vitamin D is very interesting it is the only vitamin that’s also a hormone.
 As a hormone, there are vitamin D receptors on the cells and tissues in our bodies.
 Having low levels of vitamin D can affect all the cells in our bodies causing them to not function properly.
 Here are just a few roles of vitamin D.

 Roles of Vitamin D

 - Cardiovascular risk factors

 - Metabolic syndrome